HTTPArchive/httparchive.org/docs/gettingstarted_bigquery.md

     * Contains some response headers for each object.

 ### HAR Tables:
 The HTTP Archive stores detailed information about each page load in [HAR (HTTP Archive) files](https://en.wikipedia.org/wiki/.har).
 Each HAR file is JSON formatted and contains detailed performance data about a web page.
 The [specification for this format](https://w3c.github.io/web-performance/specs/HAR/Overview.html) is produced by the Web Performance Working Group of the W3C.
-The HTTP Archive splits each HAR files into multiple BigQuery tables, which are described below.
+The HTTP Archive splits each HAR file into multiple BigQuery tables, which are described below.

 * `pages` tables
 	* HAR extract for each page url.